-The Intuos5 has everything you need and want.
-It will look great on your sleek white minimalistic table and will be a workhorse during those sleepless marathons of wedding pictures.
+The tablet is a workhorse during those sleepless marathons of wedding pictures.
 The price, while a bit steep, is to be expected for a professional tablet.

 The Wacom Intuos5 feels solid and the entire tablet has a great weight to it.
 It maintains the same thickness and height as the previous models across the board.
 Sizes range from small, medium, and large, with the extra large sizing no longer available.
 Being nice and hefty, the Intuos5 never slides around unlike its little, cheaper sister: the Bamboo Capture.